 A house in multiple occupation (HMO) is a property rented out by at least 3 people who are not from 1 ‘household’ (for example a family) but share facilities like the bathroom and kitchen.
 It’s sometimes called a ‘house share’.

 A household consists of either a single person or members of the same family who live together.
 It includes people who are married or living together and people in same-sex relationships.

 An HMO must have a licence if it is occupied by 5 or more people.

-HMO stands for Houses in Multiple Occupation, which means a building, or part of a building, such as a flat, that:
+The full legal definition of House in Multiple Occupation is set out in the Housing Act 2004.
+The Act says a HMO means a building, or part of a building, such as a flat, that: